akshayrf12345/fa19-516-166/project/report.md

 ## Abstract

-Cloudmesh command for comparing the cost of compute for AWS, Azure, and GCP in various regions.
+Cloudmesh frugal is a cloudmesh command for comparing the cost of compute for AWS, Azure, and GCP in various regions.
 It will compare price relative to the hardware specifications of the machines, an provide the VM with the best value.
+It has three core commands which list, boot, and benchmark the cheapest vm.

 ## Introduction